 Fig. 7(a) presents the total and average number of resource providers for a reservation.
 We observe that both metrics increase linearly with setups for RPA, i.e. in specific with N{buff} .
 The PBA approach on the other hand allocates much less resource providers for the resource provisioning.
 Due to this, the performance of the approach is also worse.
 Regarding the total number of providers, we see that for a resource reservation that last for 3000 minutes approximately 50 to 60 peers are used in total to provide all reservations (e.g. RPA with $N{buff} = 4$).
-Although this number seems large, it
+Although this number seems large, it characterizes the main purpose of $P^3R^3O.KOM$, to allocate resources for long term reservations that cannot be provided by single peers due to churn.

-TABLE I SETUP FOR THE SIMULATION OF $P^3R^3O.KOM$